YagaoLiu/SFSS/README.md

   `n` should be an integer representing the number of strings in the Dataset.

   `Sen` should be the file name of the sensitive patterns.
-Each line is a patterns and each character is an integer and separated with space.
+Each line is a pattern and each character is an integer and separated with space.

   `m` should be an integer representing the number of sensitive patterns.